flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/adirs.md

 - The heading data must be entered using the MCDU.
 This must be updated frequently, roughly every 10 minutes.

 - If the IR mode selector is set from NAV to ATT, or NAV to OFF during flight, NAV mode will be inoperable for the remainder of the flight.

-!!!info "Incorrect Label"

-    Please note, the ADIR 1, 2 and 3 labels are incorrect.
-They should state ADR 1, 2 and 3.

 ---